BestTimesToVisit.com Logo

 transport

-Munich has an excellent public transport system.
-Get a day or multi-day ticket for unlimited use of U-Bahn (subway), S-Bahn (commuter rail), trams, and buses.
-The MVV app is super helpful for planning routes and checking real-time departures; it'll save you from buying individual tickets and figuring out complicated routes.
+Munich has a great public transport system!
+Get a day or multi-day ticket for unlimited use on U-Bahn (subway), S-Bahn (commuter rail), trams, and buses.
+The MVV app is your best friend for planning routes and checking real-time departures; it even shows you the platform number.

 money

 While credit cards are widely accepted, many smaller shops and markets prefer cash.
-It's a good idea to have some Euros on hand, especially for smaller purchases and tipping.
-ATMs are plentiful, but you'll get a better exchange rate if you withdraw cash from your bank's affiliated ATM rather than using a random one.
+It's a good idea to have some Euros on hand, especially for spontaneous purchases at the Viktualienmarkt (food market).
+ATMs are plentiful, but avoid those in isolated locations.

 food